ID The Criminal, Not Yourself

 Click on the link below to view our Featured Felons for the week.

-Montgomery County Crime Stoppers is a 501 (c) (3) non-profit organization dedicated to help keep Montgomery County a safe place to live, work, and play.
-Our mission is to work with area law enforcement agencies, the news media, and members of the public to publicize and gain intelligence on felony crimes occurring in Montgomery County and to assist in the apprehension of felony fugitives, wanted or residing in Montgomery County.
+Montgomery County Crime Stoppers, Inc., dba Multi County Crime Stoppers, is a 501 (c) (3) non-profit organization dedicated to keeping Montgomery, Liberty and San Jacinto Counties a safe place to live, work, and play.
+Our mission is to work with area law enforcement agencies, the news media, and members of the public to publicize and gain intelligence on felony crimes occurring in our Tri-County area and to assist in the apprehension of felony fugitives, wanted or residing in this area.

 News Media – Montgomery County Crime Stoppers works with local new media outlets to assist area law enforcement in publicizing information about felony crimes or felony fugitives.